gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 {% image src="lockdown-iphone/disable-show-in-spotlight.png" caption="DISABLE 'Show in Spotlight'" alt="what you forgot locking down your kid's iPhone: diable 'Show in Spotlight'" /%}

-**Step 3.** Finally, now that Siri can no longer provide results to Spotlight, you need to _reverse step 1_ by disabling Siri & Dictation.
+**Step 3.** Finally, now that Siri can no longer provide results to Spotlight (the name of the built-in iOS search feature), you need to _reverse step 1_ by disabling Siri & Dictation.
 Go to Settings > Screen Time > Content & Privacy Restrictions, and disallow Siri & Dictation.

 {% image src="lockdown-iphone/disable-siri-dictation.png" caption="<b>Disable</b> Siri again (same location as step 1)" alt="what you forgot locking down your kid's iPhone: re-disable Siri again in Screen Time" /%}

 {% /click-to-reveal %}

-## 4. Internet Results in "Look Up"
+## 4. Web Searching from iBooks, Notes, Kindle, and Other Apps.

-Most apps that deal with text (like ebook readers, Bible apps, Notes, etc.) allow the user to _highlight a search term and **"Look Up"**_.
+Most apps that deal with text (like ebook readers, Bible apps, Notes, and **many more**) allow the user to _highlight a search term and **"Look Up"**_.

-{% image src="lockdown-iphone/look-up.png" caption="Highlight a word, then tap 'Look Up'" alt="what you forgot locking down your kid's iPhone: highlight a word and tap 'Look Up'" /%}
+{% image src="lockdown-iphone/lookup-books.png" caption="Most apps let you highlight a word, then tap 'Look Up'" alt="what you forgot locking down your kid's iPhone: highlight a word and tap 'Look Up'" /%}

-By default, your child's iPhone can access Siri (and through it, the whole internet), when "looking up" words, and Siri frequently displays **images** in the result set.
+Which brings up this:

 {% image src="lockdown-iphone/look-up-results.png" caption="An example of images pulled from the web in response to a 'Look Up'" alt="what you forgot locking down your kid's iPhone: Look Up on iOS can access and display to your child images from the web" /%}